shashankgaur/redditbot/README.md

 #redditbot

-## Lerning to work on reddit bot in python
+## Learning to work on reddit bot in python

+## For any comments contact the author